Home » Is Parrot Poop Supposed To Smell Bad?

 Streptococcus pyogenes is a bacteria that can attach to the gut of parrots.

-The symptoms are more commonly associated with respiratory concerns but can be shed through the stool, leading to loose and smelly droppings in parrots.
+The symptoms are more commonly associated with respiratory conditions but can be shed through the stool, leading to loose and smelly droppings.

 Staphylococcus Aureus

 The presence of Staphylococcus aureus is usually referred to as a “staph infection.”
-This infection will impact the bird’s physical health and appearance, frequently leading to foul-smelling diarrhea.
+This infection impacts a parrot’s health, often leading to foul-smelling diarrhea.

-With over 36 species and 212 subspecies of staphylococcus, staph infections can be common in parrots.
+With over 36 species and 212 subspecies of staphylococcus, staph infections are common.

 The most common cause is unclean living conditions, but it can also follow an injury.
-Cuts and wounds on a bird’s body can also invite staphylococcus.
+Cuts and wounds on a parrot’s body can also invite staphylococcus.

 Antibiotics can be ingested orally to treat a staph infection, but a loss of appetite and refusal to hydrate are common side effects.
 If so, medication will be administered via injection.